natinusala/borealis/README.md

 Hardware accelerated, Nintendo Switch inspired UI library for PC and Nintendo Switch.
 Powered by nanovg.
 Skeleton based on the [hybrid glfw app](https://github.com/fincs/hybrid_app) by fincs.

+The library is still in early development and WILL lack features and contain bugs.
+Feel free to report them in the issues, or make a pull request if you happen to fix some.

+You can see the planned features in the Projects tab.

 Documentation is available [right here](https://github.com/natinusala/borealis/wiki).
 Warning: may not be up to date.

 ## Building the example for Switch